Changes to the refugee program in the United States

 If you entered the U.S. through the US refugee admissions program, there is no change to your current status.
 Resettlement agencies offer limited support, and programs such as Refugee Cash Assistance (RCA) and Refugee Medical Assistance (RMA) may still be available depending on your state.

-On February 18, the administration announced a plan to arrest and re-interview any refugees who have lived in the U.S. for at least one year and who have not yet received a Green Card.
-Refugees who have filed an application for a Green Card (Form I-485) and who appear at scheduled interviews and appointments “may” not be subject to an arrest.
+The government is re-interviewing certain refugees who have lived in the U.S. for at least one year and who have not yet received a Green Card.
+Even if you have a pending Green Card application, you may be asked to attend a re-interview.

-On March 23, 2026, a federal court blocked this refugee detention policy.
-Refugees cannot be arrested and detained anywhere in this country under this policy for now.
-The case is ongoing, and rules could change.
+A federal court stopped the government from arresting and detaining refugees as part of this process.
+You can not be arrested or detained anywhere in the country under this re-interview policy.
+The court case is ongoing, and rules could change.

 two women consult in office sitting at a table